kaizoku73/Ghostpeek/README.md

 ## Why I Made This

 I created GhostPeek as a personal project to learn more about how websites are structured and to practice my Python skills.
 It combines a bunch of different tools into one simple command, saving you time when you want to check out a website's technical details.
+Make sure to retry again in few mins if it catches 0 subdomains.

 ## Installation